ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 cargo web build
 ```

-The script prepares a `static` directory that will be packed by cargo-web.

-cargo-web only packs `static` directory, so the script copies the game's assets there.
+- cargo-web only packs `static` directory (it's hardcoded),
+  so the script copies the game's assets there;

-It also copies the `index.html` template page there.
+- It also copies the `index.html` template page there;

-And adds a good-web-game specific file that lists all resources
+- And adds a good-web-game specific file that lists all resources
-that should be loadable by the engine.
+  that should be loadable by the engine
+  (`conf::Loading::Embedded` in the code above).

 __TODO__: ...

-[not-fl3/good-web-game][good_web_game]

 [example](https://github.com/not-fl3/good-web-game/tree/9b362da6d/examples/simple)